US agents fire tear gas as some migrants try to breach fence

 “Would be very SMART if Mexico would stop the Caravans long before they get to our Southern Border, or if originating countries would not let them form (it is a way they get certain people out of their country and dump in U.S. No longer),” he wrote.

 Mexico’s Interior Ministry said Sunday the country has sent 11,000 Central Americans back to their countries of origin since Oct.
-19. It said that 1,906 of them were members of the recent caravans.
+19, when the first caravan entered the country.
+It said that 1,906 of those who have returned were members of the recent caravans.

 Mexico is on track to send a total of around 100,000 Central Americans back home by the end of this year.